yvoinov/zabbix-template-memory-fragmentation-linux/README.md

 The template is based on [this script](https://github.com/yvoinov/memory-tools/blob/main/mem_frag.sh), which was originally written by [Nick Parfenovich](https://github.com/bar0metr).

-Note: Although the templates were developed for Zabbix 7.0, they will work on earlier versions as well.
+**Note**: Although the templates were developed for Zabbix 7.0, they will work on earlier versions as well.
 Just adjust the version in the template.

 ## Using template